10 Kitchen Flooring Trends 2023

 Grey is a colour that has come and gone throughout the years – whilst warmer tones are also popular options, there is something so classic about a grey limestone tile and this is why we’ve added it to our top 10 kitchen flooring trends for 2023!
 Whether it’s a soft pale grey or a rich grey with variation from tile to tile, the beauty of limestone is that no two tiles are ever the same – we think a grey limestone adds depth and character to any kitchen space.

 Farrow Grey limestone (photographed above) is a contemporary classic limestone tile, featuring beautiful tonal variations from dove grey through to soft anthracite.
 The oxidisation of iron offers warm copper hues, creating a timeless charm.
 This grey neutral toned natural stone lends itself to both modern and country projects alike, whilst the mineral and fossil detail evident, make it a forgiving choice for both interior and exterior applications.

 Clermont Gris (photographed above) is a beautiful grey tumbled limestone tile that features subtle tonal variations throughout.
 The varying grey hues within this stone blend effortlessly, with a slight warmth and a country charm.
-This grey neutral toned natural stone complements an array of colour schemes, whilst its aged-tumbled finish and natural fossil appearances, offer unique texture and detail within each limestone tile creating an aged, lived-in appearance.
+This grey neutral toned natural stone complements an array of colour schemes, whilst its lightly tumbled finish and natural fossil appearances, offer soft texture and detail within each limestone tile creating a timeless feel.